ros-controls/ros2_control_demos/r6bot/README.md

     return conf
 }
 ```
 The `on_activate` is called once when the controller is activated.
 This method should handle controller restarts, such as setting the resetting reference to safe values.
 It should also perform controller specific safety checks.
-The `command_interface_configuration` and `command_interface_configuration` are also called again when the controller is activated.
+The `command_interface_configuration` and `state_interface_configuration` methods are also called again when the controller is activated.
 ```c++
 controller_interface::CallbackReturn on_activate(const rclcpp_lifecycle::State &previous_state){
   // Handle controller restarts and dynamic parameter updating